 Mitering Wall Joints can help reduce gaps across the model's envelope and better render floor slabs.

 Having windows hosted on walls can reduce overlapping windows.
-Sometimes walls have cut-outs and windows are placed in-place of the cutout, without either object interacting with one another.
+Sometimes walls have cut-outs and windows are placed in place of the cutout, without either object interacting with one another.
 This will cause the import to draw two windows, one for the cutout and one for the window.

 Multiple floor slab elevations at the same level do not import well.

 Sloped roofs are not imported.
 Instead, they can be drawn after being exported to drawing.tool.
 Take a look at this article for information.